fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 a=rid:<rid-identifier> pt=<fmt-list> max-fps=<v-val> ...

 Example:
-1) Asymmetric video framerate resolution in pixels a=rid:1 pt=96 max-send-width=60 max-recv-width=30
+1) Directional video framerate resolution in pixels a=rid:1 pt=96 max-send-width=60 max-recv-width=30

-2) Symmetric video framerate resolution in pixels a=rid:1 PT=96 max-fps=30
+2) Non-Directional video framerate resolution in pixels a=rid:1 pt=96 max-fps=30

 ~~~~~~~~~~~~~~~

 ## The "max-fs", "max-recv-fs", "max-send-fs" Attributes

-This set of paramters specificy maximum video framesize in pixels
+This set of parameters specify the maximum video framesize in pixels
-per frame. 'max-send-fs' and 'max-recv-fs' provides granular
+per frame.
+The 'max-send-fs' and 'max-recv-fs' attributes together
-control for setting the video framesize for send and receive directions
+provide granular control for setting the video framesize for send and
-respectively. 'max-fs' MUST be used when asymmetrical framesize
-setting per direction is not required.
+receive directions respectively.
+The 'max-fs' attribute MUST be used when asymmetrical framesize setting per direction is not required.

 ~~~~~~~~~~~~~~~